pickhunter/authorizrr/README.md

 Authorizrr
 ===================
-Expressive Authorization middlewares for NodeJS/ExpressJS/ConnectJS apps
+Expressive Authorization middlewares for Express apps

 > **Note:** This is for *Authorization* **NOT Authentication**